aalto-trafficsense/regular-routes-devops/README.markdown

     * `$ vagrant ssh`
 1. Host port 5000 is mapped to guest port 80 in the current `Vagrantfile`, so opening `localhost:5000` in a browser in the host machine should produce the sign-in page of `regularroutes-site`.
     *  Same port as the default in the local server dev environment to minimise changes in Google dev console and client_secrets.
 Needs to be changed, if local dev environment and vagrant server are executed simultaneously in the same computer.
-1. Remember: If everything went well, all services are running and e.g. `mass_transit_data` is being collected every 30 seconds.
+1. Remember: If everything went well, all services are running and especially `mass_transit_data` will be retrieving content very fast.
 If this is undesirable, stop the regularroutes-scheduler service.

 Note: No need to run Berks or Chef manually, all taken care of by the vagrant-berkshelf plugin and chef_zero provisioner of Vagrant.